n-k/klusterkluck/README.md

 where the request payloads will be forwarded.

 ### how to use:
-Klusterfuck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.
+Klusterkluck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.

-This project contains a kubernetes manifest file which will deploy Klusterfuck admin and Keycloak IAM server.
+This project contains a kubernetes manifest file which will deploy Klusterkluck admin and Keycloak IAM server.

 ### Roadmap